PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 the deliberately absent owner module.
 Phase-store validation remains `2 passed`, the managed inventory remains 32, and the store remains exactly 128 IDs and 128 owners.
 Ruff, bytecode compilation, and whitespace checks pass.

+## Extract late affine/final-shape/terminal cleanup

+`passes/late_affine_final_shape_terminal_orchestration.py` now owns the two characterized composites.
+It forwards the existing late-boundary context's exact `ModelIRPassContext` to late affine/optional fan-out cleanup, then forwards the original late-boundary context to final-shape/terminal cleanup.
+The same layout option is passed to both children, and both complete result objects are returned by identity.

+The lowerer replaces only `_late_affine_optional_fanout_results` and `_late_final_shape_terminal_fanout_results` with `_late_affine_final_shape_terminal_results`.
+Recorded late NDHWC cost-volume remains the predecessor and the terminal Conv/Pool/no-layout branch remains the successor.
+Both child owners, wrappers, graph behavior, public APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged; only the two unused direct child imports are removed from the lowerer.

+The first affected run deliberately recorded 52 failures across 26 files; all were stale direct-owner, target, route, or neighbor expectations caused by the ownership move.
+After owner-aware updates, sequential validation passes: focused `6`, affected `433`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 32 to 31.